OWASP/java-html-sanitizer/html-validation.md

 ## Background

 A sanitizer takes in a string in a language and puts out a *safe* version.

 Occasionally people ask for a function, that instead of returning a safe version of the input, just labels the input as *safe* or *unsafe*.

 Herein I address why I think the latter is a bad idea for HTML specifically.
 Hopefully this will prompt a discussion, and I'm interested why people want validators.
-Please let me know why, and under use-cases maybe we can definitively answer whether a sanitizer and a validator beats just a sanitizer.
+Please let me know your thoughts on use cases and how that relates to the definition of *valid*.

 ## Defining "Valid"

 The sanitizer promises that it's output can be safely embedded in a larger document.

 It seems to me that any *valid* input should also have this property.